idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 material explicitly.

 !listing modules/navier_stokes/test/tests/finite_volume/ins/lid-driven/lid-driven-with-energy.i

+!alert! note

+Careful!
+The utilization of central difference (`average`) advected interpolation may lead to oscillatory behavior in certain scenarios.
+Even though it is not the case for this example, if this phenomenon arises, we recommend using first order `upwind` or second order TVD chemes.

+!alert-end!

 The same simulation can be set up using the action syntax which improves input file readability: